All Episodes

 Just fine.

-Wait a minute, this sounds like a biochemist here.
+This sounds like a biochemist here.

 We need to get him on here.

-My brain's just starting to unravel anyway.
+My brain's just trying to unravel anyway.

-You'd know more about how it targets the polymerase.
+Now, you'd know more about how it targets the polymerase.

 No, I wouldn't.